 Everyone has these bacteria along with many other types on their skin, which makes it first in some competitions.
-It is part of the natural flora of the skin that includes many beneficial bacteria that keep harmful bacteria like methicillin-resistant Staphylococcus aureus from causing an infection or illness.
+It is part of the natural flora of the skin that includes many beneficial bacteria that keep harmful bacteria like methicillin-resistant Staphylococcus aureus from causing infection or illness.
 It is a delicate balance that can get out of balance with antibiotic use and excessive use of antibacterial products.

 Additional Information – Inguinal Lymph Nodes

 Determining which is First, MRSA or swollen lymph nodes

 There are tests that a physician can order to help answer the question as to which came first the bacteria or the swollen lymph gland.
 Still, when MRSA is present, the priority will be to get it under control immediately to prevent it from spreading to other parts of the body and causing a life-threatening infection.
 Once it is responding to treatment, further tests may be done to determine if other medical conditions contributed to the MRSA infection.
 If there were a recent surgery, the test would be done to determine if the disease was acquired during the medical procedure or from the facility.

 MRSA can be treated with antibiotics, but there are fewer choices for effective treatment.
 Swollen lymph nodes are managed by treating the disease, infection, or injury that caused the swelling.
 For more information on lymph nodes, go to MayoClinic.com and for MRSA go to MedlinePlus.